 If it is important to identify perpetrators, it is clearly even more important to identify a deceased person, says Commissioner Bo Lundqvist to Sydsvenskan.

-The Riksdag is voting on Wednesday about a legislative amendment that, as of July 1, will give the police the opportunity to use DNA-based genealogical research in murder and aggravated rape cases.
+The Riksdag voted yes to the law on Wednesday afternoon, which from July 1st will give the police the opportunity to use DNA-based genealogy in murder and aggravated rape cases.

-Despite the upcoming legislative amendment, the method will not be used on unidentified bodies.
+Despite the upcoming law change, the method will therefore not be used on unidentified bodies.

 I myself brought it up with the Minister of Justice in November, and then I got the answer that they will take that issue in special order.
 The risk is now that it will take several years to move forward, says Lundqvist to Sydsvenskan.